nadiamariduena/python-intro-2024-privat/z_decorators.md

 - -  Turns a method into a property, allowing you to access it like an attribute without calling it as a method.

 <br>

+#### `@abstractmethod`:

+- - Used in abstract base classes to define abstract methods that must be implemented by any subclass.